NathanLouth/LANParty/README.md

 * Every machine would need to be updated before each party.
 With games regularly pushing multi-GB updates these days, this would take forever.
 * Guests could easily mess up a machine at a party, requiring me to wipe it and start over, taking even more time.

-But, I have solved these problems!
+But, these problems are now solved!

-* I only install updates once, and they become immediately available to all machines -- no need even to "clone" the disk image.
+* You only need to install updates once, and they become immediately available to all machines -- no need even to "clone" the disk image.
 * Any changes made by guests at a party are trivially wiped at the end of the party.

 How?

 * All game machines netboot over iSCSI, from a single server that manages all storage.
 The game machines don't even use their own disks at all.
 * The server maintains a single master image, along with a copy-on-write overlay for each game machine.
 Any writes originating from one machine are written only to its private overlay.
 Any reads check the overlay first, and if the data hasn't been modified, read directly from the master image.
-* When installing updates, I still use an overlay, but I then merge the overlay back into the master image once updates are complete.
+* When installing updates, overlays are still used, but then merge the overlay back into the master image once updates are complete.

 Results: